cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 .. _Configuring Maps:

-Configuring BPF map sizes
+Configuring BPF Map Sizes
 *************************

 For high-scale environments, Cilium's BPF maps can be configured to have higher limits on the number of entries.
-Overriding helm options can be used to tweak these limits.
+Overriding Helm options can be used to tweak these limits.

-To increase the number of entries in Cilium's BPF LB service, backend and affinity maps consider overriding ``bpf.lbMapMax`` helm option.
+To increase the number of entries in Cilium's BPF LB service, backend and affinity maps consider overriding ``bpf.lbMapMax`` Helm option.
 The default value of this LB map size is 65536.

 .. parsed-literal::